Skip to content

 1. Open Windows File Manager and navigate to the QuickBooks folder, which is usually located in the C drive at \ Users\ [user name]\ AppData\ Local\ Intuit\ QuickBooks.

-2. Locate and right click QBWUSER.ini file and select Rename.
+2. Locate and right-click the QBWUSER.ini file and select Rename.

 3. Type .OLD at the end of the file name and save the file.

-4. Try to open QuickBooks again and if BEX error persists then follow the next troubleshooting step.
+4. Try to open QuickBooks again, and if the BEX error persists, follow the next troubleshooting step.

 Troubleshooting Step 3: Install Windows Updates